 Vietnamese children abroad play shuttlecock throwing. |

 The trend of returning to folk games has many profound positive meanings, especially in the context of increasingly strong modernization and globalization.
-Reviving and maintaining traditional games helps preserve and conserve the unique cultural values of the nation, contributing to building the identity of folk culture in contemporary life.
+Reviving and maintaining traditional games helps to preserve and conserve the nation's unique cultural values, contributing to building folk cultural identity in contemporary life.

 In addition, folk games are also a healthy form of entertainment, creating a natural educational environment, helping children develop thinking and social skills, such as: teamwork, patience, sharing and respect for the rules of the game.
 Organizing and guiding the playing of folk games in clubs, schools or communities contributes to promoting the connection between generations, creating a space for cultural and emotional exchange, helping children today understand and appreciate their roots.